Reginald Alexander Cotter grave monument in Lynes Naval Military Cemetery, Hoy, Orkney Islands, Scotland

 Please note that all ages and dates of birth in red have been calculated and are probably not on the monument.

-The calculated dates of birth should be treated with caution as the ages given on monuments are often inaccurate.
+The calculated dates of birth should also be treated with caution as the ages given on monuments are often inaccurate.

 The names above are all the names that are listed on the grave monument.
-It is likely that only the entries with dates and ages are interred in the grave.
+It is most likely that only the entries with dates and ages are interred in the grave.

 There is one image (114) for this grave monument

 If you want high quality larger version of this image

 then press the "Request a free image of this monument" button below.